 Pain is partially an emotional experience and is also very subjective, therefore the correlation between pain and actual bodily damage varies widely.
 While these two points are widely acknowledged by pain experts, they are still underappreciated by most general healthcare providers, and in general.
 Many people tend to view pain as a purely sensory experience representing underlying tissue damage.
-As a result, there are major gaps between our understanding of persistent pain and how most patients are assessed and treated.
+As a result, there are major gaps in our understanding of persistent pain and how most patients are assessed and treated.

 Studies have revealed high rates of suicidal ideation in patients suffering from chronic pain.
 From 1999 to 2006, Warner, et al reported a tripling of opioid related fatal poisonings (4,000 to 13,800 deaths respectively).1,2